MINI-GOLF LOOKS GREAT FOR 2019 AT MIDWAY STATE PARK

 “The first order of business,” noted Peter Sullivan, a member of the Friends who has been leading the design effort, “is to thank and honor the hundreds of generous donors who contributed the money needed to fund the new course.
 While much of the raw material and labor was contributed through the state park system, the success of the course depended on the financial support of those who love golf and love Midway, and they came through with glory.”
 As of August, 2016, generous donations from over 200 individual donors and a host of foundations including the Johnson Foundation, Chautauqua Region Community Foundation, Lenna Foundation, Sheldon Foundation, and the Snow Family Foundation have brought our fundraising total to $270,000.

 During the summer of 2016 the course played host to almost 6,000 players of all ages and generated almost $6,000 for the purchase of future rides and attractions at the park from the proceeds from evening play.
-For 2017, Putt-A-Round Chautauqua will be open from Memorial Day weekend through the month of September.
+Over the past two years the course has attracted a steady stream of visitors of all ages, offering challenges and fun while building the fund for future rides and attractions.
+For 2019, Putt-A-Round Chautauqua will be open from Memorial Day weekend through the month of September.